mcgovey/D3-Bullet-Chart/README.md

 ## Project Description

-This project intends to provide an interactive bullet chart using D3 that allows the user to visualize data across a dimension.
-The linear gauge chart in Qlik Sense allows for some of the same functionality but does not allow the user to create a bar for each dimension.
+This extension allows the user to create a bullet chart in Qlik Sense (using the D3.js library) that allows the user to visualize up to three measures across one or no dimensions.
+The linear gauge chart in Qlik Sense only allows for a maximum of two dimensions and does not allow the user to create a bar for each dimension.
+This project intends to provide the user with a much more extensive ;) charting option.

 ## Installation Instructions

 To use this extension, place the 'D3 Bullet Chart' folder in the directory C:\Users\%USERNAME%\Documents\Qlik\Sense\Extensions.
 Launch Qlik Sense and open an app, edit the app, and drag the 'D3 Bullet Chart' Chart Object into the sheet where you'd like it to appear.
 Add a dimension (optional) and at least one measure.
+Under the 'Chart Configuration' menu, there are a number of options to change colors and sizing of the various pieces of the chart.

-To use the sample application included with the extension, copy the file 'D3 Bullet Chart Sample App.qvf' into the directory C:\Users\%USERNAME%\Documents\Qlik\Sense\Apps then the application will appear in your Qlik Sense Hub.
+There is also a sample application included in the folder, copy the file 'D3 Bullet Chart Sample App.qvf' into the directory C:\Users\%USERNAME%\Documents\Qlik\Sense\Apps then the application will appear in your Qlik Sense Hub.
+This sample app provides examples of how the extension can be altered to provide different looks.

 Have fun!